One of my very good friends is running a falafel restaurant and has given me some good tips on how to make an awesome gluten-free falafel.

-These amazing beans contain high amount of fibers, potassium, vitamins B6 and C paired with a low cholesterol which will mean a good and healthy heart ❤️; it also helps regulating blood sugar and insulin levels so it helps with diabetes.
+These amazing beans contain a high amount of fibres, potassium, vitamins B6 and C paired with a low cholesterol which will mean a good and healthy heart ❤️, it also helps to regulate blood sugar and insulin levels so it helps with diabetes.

-And the list can go on but I'm sure I have managed to persuade you have more chickpeas now and really consider bringing them on your table more often at least. 😉😜
+And the list can go on but I'm sure I have managed to persuade you to have more chickpeas now and really consider bringing them on your table more often at least.

 Gluten free falafel